rgbalex/servers-acc_config/README.md

 # Setup files for Assetto Corsa Competizone Oracle server
+## To be setup by yourself for free, forever!

+Start here for more info: https://developer.valvesoftware.com/wiki/SteamCMD#Linux

 > [!NOTE]
 > Sometimes, the all important `RegisterToLobby succeeded` line seems to arrive 30-60 seconds late.
 Please be patient but do wait for it as without it the server will not be responsive in ACC